vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 ## Searching for the best core-genome phylogeny of the pIncA/C plasmids with GET_PHYLOMARKERS

 ```
-# assumes that you are within test_sequences/pIncAC_homologues/ or in or in test_sequences/core_BCM
+# assumes that you are within test_sequences/pIncAC_homologues/ or in test_sequences/core_BCM
 cd core_BCM

 # 1. make sure we have the same nuber of faa and fna cluster files;